theibsi/ibsi-doc/docs/02_Image_processing.rst

 :math:`\left(X_{gl,max}-X_{gl,min}\right)/N_g`, and subsequently rounded down to the nearest integer (floor function).

-The *fixed bin number*
-method breaks the relationship between image intensity and physiological meaning (if any).
+The *fixed bin number* method breaks the relationship between image intensity and physiological meaning (if any).
 However, it introduces a normalising effect which may be beneficial when intensity units are arbitrary (e.g. raw MRI data and many spatial filters), and where contrast is considered important.
 Furthermore, as values of many features depend on the number of grey levels found within a given ROI, the use of a *fixed bin number* discretisation algorithm allows for a direct comparison of feature values across multiple analysed ROIs (e.g. across different samples).

+.. _par_discr_FBS:

 Fixed bin size
 ^^^^^^^^^^^^^^